samaaravindreddy/Monash-Project-2/README.md

 Data cleaning required for the files included:

 - replace NAN values in the "score" column with zero,
-- rename "rank_display" column as "rank"and replace NAN values with zero, retain the lower rank, drop unnecessary information such as special characters, remove "=" sing that appears in front of the rank in some rows.
+- rename "rank_display" column as "rank"and replace NAN values with zero, retain the lower rank, drop unnecessary information such as special characters, remove "=" sign that appears in front of the rank in some rows.

 ##### Load